Home Office Guide

 How to Declutter Your Home Office Without Losing Important Stuff

 Home office clutter is rarely random.
 It is usually made of things that feel potentially useful: papers to review, cables to match later, devices to fix eventually, and notes you do not want to forget.
-A better reset helps you keep what supports work and remove what keeps stealing attention.
+A better home office declutter keeps what supports work and removes what keeps stealing attention.

 Home office clutter often disguises itself as productivity